mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 .. figure:: /images/tools/Krita_transforms_deformvsliquefy.png

-   liquify on the left and deform brush on the right.
+   Liquify on the left and deform brush on the right.

 Krita also has a :ref:`deform_brush_engine` which is much faster than liquify, but has less quality.
 If you are attempting to make liquefy a little faster, note that it speeds up with the less information it needs to process, so working with liquefy within a selection or using liquefy on a separate layer with little on it will greatly enhance the speed.